rust-lang/rustc-dev-guide/src/compiler-debugging.md

              at /home/user/rust/compiler/rustc_driver/src/lib.rs:253
 ```

-Now I have a backtrace for the error.
+Cool, now I have a backtrace for the error!

 ## Getting logging output
 [getting-logging-output]: #getting-logging-output